Prepare data for MOSClip analysis

 }

-To avoid redundant and too heavy analyses, we select Reactome pathways based on their number of nodes, considering only nodes that are present at least in the expression matrix.
+To keep analyses efficient and avoid redundancy, we select Reactome pathways based on their number of nodes, considering only those nodes that are present at least in the expression matrix.
 We prepare two distinct PathwayList objects:

-• a larger one with pathways having more than 10 and less than 700 nodes.
+• A larger list with pathways containing between 10 and 700 nodes.

 nodesLength <- sapply(reactome, function(g) {length(intersect(graphite::nodes(g),